Skip to main content

 To enable database change events, set emit_events to true in the table schema:

-PATCH https://api.centia.io/api/v4/schemas/my_schema/tables/my_table
+PATCH https://api.centia.io/api/v4/schemas/my_schema/tables/my_table/events

 Content-Type: application/json